green-ear-rabbit/Final-poster/README.md

 # DPH206_final

+## Poster Guide

+During the global outbreak of COVID-19, many research has been done on the epidemiological and clinical characteristics, predictive models and mode of the  transmission.
+This study aims to fill the literature gap of the overall city hygiene’s impact on virus transmission.

+There are two versions of poster in this project

+1. Traditional poster: poster –> poster.pdf
+2. Interactive poster: poster (interactive) -> interactive-poster.html

+## Project Guide

-Follow this step will be better to undersatnd
+Follow this step will be better to understand

-1. metadata-->proposal is the research proposal

 2. R-->analysis.rmd is the data management which also include a reproducible instructions (e.g., how to get data from websites)

-3. slides floder is the presentation slides
+3. slides folder is the presentation slides

-4. poster floder is the poster of this project
+4. poster folder is the poster of this project

 5. website is the website I built for this project, https://green-ear-rabbit.github.io/website/ Please go to this website to find more information